-Configuration File For the simulation platform it is needed some information regarding in what conditions it should be started, executed and finished.
-Hence, a XML-based file was created to fulfill this component interaction, which is divided into four different sections.
-The definition of each section is located independent, meaning it could be placed in some point of the configuration file.
-The first explanation regards the number of steps that simulation should be to be considered done, the second takes into account the dimensions of the mapped area, the third is intended to explain the mapped regions in the environment, and the fourth refers to the vehicles that will be used in the simulation process.

-Most of the simulation platforms executes in a period of time, not being associated a termination condition like resources depletion in a predator's prey environment, or certain value of profit in an economic process.
-Regarding the context of military warfare, the simulation should not terminate when all the agents of a team are captured or when an enemy invades a protected zone, but when the number of steps reaches the stipulated value.
-The XML example presented in 4.1 is intended to model the termination of the simulation process, using the <steps> tag within the <si>Simulation> tag.
+- 24 Configuration File For the simulation platform it is needed some information regarding in what conditions it should be started, executed and finished.
+Hence, a XML-based file was created to 26 fulfill this component interaction, which is divided into four different sections.
+The definition of - 26 fulfill this component interaction, which is divided into four different sections.
+The definition of each section is located independent, meaning it could be placed in some point of the configuration - file.
+The first explanation regards the number of steps that simulation should be to be considered done, the second takes into account the dimensions of the mapped area, the third is intended to - 30 explain the mapped regions in the environment, and the fourth refers to the vehicles that will be used in the simulation process. - Most of the simulation platforms executes in a period of time, not being associated a termination condition like resources depletion in a predator's prey environment, or certain value of profit - in an economic process.
+Regarding the context of military warfare, the simulation should not terminate when all the agents of a team are captured or when an enemy invades a protected zone, - 36 but when the number of steps reaches the stipulated value.
+The XML example presented in 4.1 is intended to model the termination of the simulation process, using the <steps> tag within the - 38 <Simulation> tag.